A Full Review of Malaysia Airlines A330neo Business Class

 MH A330neo Business Class Door.
 Bolehmiles

 When you’re seated, you won’t see your neighbors, and they won’t see what you’re doing either.
 However, the door isn’t particularly tall, measuring around 1 metre.
-It’s not quite in the same league as Qatar’s latest Qsuite doors, which stand at 1.42 metres.

 That said, an average adult walking down the aisle can still see into your suite, which does reduce the overall privacy factor.
 But hey, it’s still a door, and a low door is better than no door.